Avaiga/taipy-doc/docs/manuals/userman/gui/pages/index.md

 The `Gui^` constructor can accept the raw content of a page as Markdown text, a Page object and create a new page for you.
 That would be the easier way to create applications that have a single page.
-Here is how you can create and register a page, defined as Markdown content, in a Taipy application:
+Here is how you can create and register a page in a Taipy application:

-=== "page variable"
+=== "Markdown"
     ```python
     from taipy import Gui